async-go/asyncgo/docs/index.md

 Realtime chat is great for the things it's good at, which is quick clarifying questions and short interactions, so try to save it for that.
 Avoid it for deeper thought.

+### How to tell you've got it right

+You shouldn't worry about this too much, the benefit will be felt by everyone once you make the change.
+That said, some good practical measurements are:

+- How much time is spent in meetings per week
+- Uninterrupted focus blocks and duration per day
+- Reduced messages in chat

+If these measures aren't improving, it's time to look at where the interruptions are coming from.
+If they are coming from other teams, you could consider including the high-contact ones into AsyncGo as well, then work together on creating focus time together.
+In most companies there are just a few sources of interruptions that, when dealt with, reduce the total interruptions dramatically.

 ---

 ## Topics